 (12) Lighting.
-The Board shall approve an application with designs that include lighting only after an applicant demonstrates it is essential for safety, as described in § 300-17.6M.
+The Board shall approve an application with designs that include lighting only after an applicant demonstrates it is essential for safety, as described in § 300- 8.4.6.M.

 (13) Parking.
-The Board shall approve an application only after confirming provisions for off-street parking, as described in § 300-17.6N.
+The Board shall approve an application only after confirming provisions for off-street parking, as described in § 300- 8.4.6.N.

 B. The Board may impose as a condition of the special permit a requirement for periodic review of the minimum necessary height of the tower and may require a reduction in the tower's height based upon the review.